Every business receives customer complaints.

-Just had an angry or irate customer on the phone and feel like improving on how you can handle such calls better?
-Let our detailed guide help you out.
+Just had an irate customer on the phone?
+Feel like improving how you handle such calls?

 - 1 The Mindset